Matrix Factorization for Practical Continual Mean Estimation Under User-Level Differential Privacy: Background

 \begin{restatable}[Theorem~2 from \citet{kalinin2024banded}]{theorem}{sensTheorem} Let $\mathbf{C}$ be a lower triangular Toeplitz matrix with decreasing non-negative entries $c_0\ge c_1\ge \cdots \ge c_{n-1} \ge 0$.
 Then the sensitivity in the setting of $b$-min-separation is

 where $\mathbf{C}_{:,\,jb + 1}$ denotes the $(1+jb)$-th column of $\mathbf{C}$. \end{restatable}

-Given a factorization of $\mathbf{A}=\mathbf{BC}$, we quantify the mean expected squared error\footnote{We generalize the RMSE of \citet{choquette2023multi} to an arbitrary intermediate step $t$, and not just the last $n$. } up to time $t$ as
+Given a lower triangular factorization of $\mathbf{A}=\mathbf{BC}$, we quantify the mean expected squared error\footnote{We generalize the RMSE of \citet{choquette2023multi} to an arbitrary intermediate step $t$, and not just the last $n$. } up to time $t$ as

-The term $\sigma^2_{\varepsilon, \delta} \cdot \xi^2$ does not depend on the factorization, so to find the factorization we need to make the product $\|\mathbf{B}_{:t}\|^2_F \cdot \mathrm{sens}^2_{k,b}(\mathbf{C})$ as small as possible.
+The term $\sigma^2_{\varepsilon, \delta} \cdot \xi^2 \cdot d$ does not depend on the factorization, so to find the factorization we need to make the product $\|\mathbf{B}_{:t}\|^2_F \cdot \mathrm{sens}^2_{k,b}(\mathbf{C})$ as small as possible.
 Following the line of works of \citet{li2015matrix, choquette2023multi, kalinin2024banded}, we define the error that we aim to minimize as:

 Thus, we reduce the problem of private continual mean estimation to finding matrices $\mathbf{B},\mathbf{C}\in \mathbb{R}^{n\times n}$ such that $\mathbf{A} = \mathbf{BC}$ to minimize $\mathcal{E}_t(\mathbf{B},\mathbf{C})$.